Creative-Srijon/top10bestwp/plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.4.0 =
+sorry about the accidental release of 1.3.9, use this one instead

+= 1.3.7 =
+If you are using 1.3.6 without problems, you can safely ignore 1.3.7.
+It is a compatibility fix only.

+= 1.3.0 =
+Removed path options, moved optimizers to wp-content/ewww.
+Requires write permissions on the wp-content folder.
+Custom compiled binaries should automatically be moved to the wp-content/ewww folder also.

 = 1.2.1 =
 SECURITY: bundled optipng is 0.7.4 to address a vulnerability.
 Fixed invalid missing tools warning.
 Added conversion operations gif2png, png2jpg, and jpg2png.
 Setting paths manually will be disabled in a future release, as the plugin now automatically looks in the plugin folder.